 These experts can inspect your home, remove combustible materials, seal openings vulnerable to ember intrusion, and help you meet wildfire prevention standards specific to Boulder County.

-If you experience fire damage, quick response is critical.
+If you experience fire damage, a quick response is critical.
 24-7 Restoration specializes in fire and smoke remediation, ensuring your home is safe, clean, and habitable again.

 Step 7: Prepare for Wildfires With Landscaping Best Practices